Ideas

 hash_foo = impl Hash Foo via derive

 These would function somewhat as type-directed rules for the compiler to generate impls from a given type.
-The exact cases we would need may push toward a different list of cases (e.g. a simple Product pair type won’t enable easy differentiation of the begin and end of a struct’s fields) so the final design may be more general with a bit more noise (e.g. we could add StartStruct and StructEnd variants which may be useful for Serialization and other traits).
+The exact cases we would need may push toward a different list of cases (e.g. a simple Product pair type won’t enable easy differentiation of the begin and end of a struct’s fields) so the final design may be more general with a bit more noise (e.g. we could add StartStruct and StructEnd variants which may be useful for Serialization and other abilities).

 The above strategy with Hash simply recurses on each field of the type.
 This is a common enough usecase that we can consider even providing this as a builtin strategy to save users some trouble: